unsw-restech/restech-docs/source/software/python.rst

 You are able to install them into your home directory and we encourage you to do so.

-Alternatively, many packages will give you an option for a :code:`pip install` - if this is an option, we recommend...
+Alternatively, many packages will give you an option for a :code:`pip install` - if this is an option, we recommend you use :code:`python virtual environments`.

 ********************